LucioFranco/CompGeo/hw4/lucio/hw4.md

 ### a)

+To find the closest point to query point $q$, one must search for the leaf where $q$ would go.
+Let $d$ be the Eclidean distance between $q$ and the point found during the search where we would split on.
+Now we have to check within the cirlce that is created from the point $q$ and the distance $d$ as the radius.
+Now recursively go back up the tree at each node, check if the distance to its defining line is smaller than $d$.
+If it is, recurse down its subtree and check its nodes, once arriving at a leaf node check its distance to $q$.
+If it is less than $d$ then update $d$ and the current closest point.
+If the defining line is not within $d$ then its sub-tree can be pruned.

+The inital search takes $O(logn)$.
+Searching for points closer than $d4 is the 2D rectangular query search, with a decreasing rectangle, and there for $O(\sqrt{n})$.

 ### b)

 To do this, one would store $log n$ elements in each instance of the kd-tree.
-On insertion of a new element it would reate a new kd-tree.
+On insertion of a new element it would recreate a new kd-tree.
 The intersection query would then search each tree individually which would take at max $log n$ time since the height of the largest tree is no more than $log n$.

 ### c)

 One method would be to use the method from $b)$ but instead of bucketing by $log n$ bucket by a constant number $k$ elements in each tree.
 Since $k$ is a constant it would take constant time to rebuild the small trees and therefore insertions and deletions would run in O(k log k) which would be small for a small value of $k$.